Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

               </module>

 **Note:** To search for parentheses () in a regular expression you must escape them like \\(\\).
-This is required by the regexp engine, otherwise it will think they are special instruction characters.
+This is required by the Regexp engine, otherwise it will think they are special instruction characters.

 And to make sure it appears only once: